 Date of birth

 After a spell at Bristol City, the 27-year-old transferred to Oldham Athletic and then Leyton Orient, captaining both sides.
-Kelly has also made one appearance for Scotland, making his debut in a friendly against Luxemborg in 2012, coming on as a substitute for Charlie Mulgrew in a 2-1 victory.
+Kelly has also made one appearance for Scotland, making his debut in a friendly against Luxembourg in 2012, coming on as a substitute for Charlie Mulgrew in a 2-1 victory.

-Unfortunately, injury struck again and Kelly missed the opening months of the new season, returning to the starting eleven on a regular basis towards the end of the year, as well as being named club captain in February of 2019.
+Unfortunately, injury struck again, and Kelly missed the opening months of the 2018/19 season, returning to the starting eleven on a regular basis towards the end of the year, as well as being named club captain in February of 2019.